 There are three levels of VAT (value-added tax) or Impuesto sobre el Valor Añadido (IVA) in Spain:

-In July 2017, the Spanish tax authority implemented a new VAT policy requiring all VAT payers (chiefly freelancers) to submit all invoice data online via the official Agencia Tributaria website within four days of the date of issuance, and no later than the 16th day of the month following its issuance.
+In July 2017, the Spanish tax authority implemented a new VAT policy requiring all VAT payers (chiefly freelancers) to submit all invoice data online to the Agencia Tributaria within four days of the date of issuance, and no later than the 16th day of the month following its issuance.

 The general rate of corporate tax in Spain is 25%.
 Newly formed companies pay 15% for the first two years of business.
 A reduction of 10% tax may be granted to profits locked into a special reserve for five years.

 Company tax returns must be filed within six months and 25 days after the end of the accounting period.
-Payment is by instalments in April, October and December, each instalment usually being 18% of the tax liability.
+Payment is by installments in April, October and December, each installment usually being 18% of the tax liability.
 Read more about taxes for self-employed workers and freelancers in Spain.

 The information given here provides a general overview only; you should always get professional advice from a Spanish financial professional concerning your specific circumstances.

 - Tax in Spanish (nouns): el impuesto, el tributo, la contribución